 If you really want to get away from the city and explore some breathtaking scenery and beaches, then definitely check out Sai Kung.
 This area is quite remote, and the only way to get there is by hiking in or arrive by boat.
 The whole area of Hoi Ha Wan is protected by law, and you can see a variety of wildlife in addition to stunning natural beauty and rock formations.

-While hiking is a popular activity in Hong Kong, you may not feel up to doing this one alone.
-So how about booking a day hike with a guide to Sai Kung!
+Hiking is actually a popular activity in Hong Kong, with many wonderful trails throughout the region.
 This is a great way to enjoy the natural scenery of the area and get a bit of background from a local.
 After admiring the area and relaxing on the beach, you can hike back or opt for a speed boat adventure that will also take you through the Geo Park on the way back!

 So get outside the city and head the Hong Kong’s beaches for a day of rest and relaxation!